 Books and journals

 Can I make multiple copies of book chapters or journal articles and distribute these to my students?

 Yes.
-The Part VB Statutory Licence scheme allows staff to copy text or graphic material for educational purposes.
+The Statutory Licence agreement with the Copyright Agency allows staff to copy text or graphic material for educational purposes.
 There are strict limits on how much can be copied: 10% of the words or pages in a book or one chapter (whichever is greater); or one article from a journal or newspaper (or more than one if required for the same research project or course of study).

 You can make multiple copies in hardcopy or electronic form and distribute these to students.
-For copies in electronic form you need to include the Part VB electronic notice.
+For copies in electronic form you need to include the electronic warning notice.

 The limits for hardcopy or electronic copying should be applied on a ‘per unit, per semester’ basis.
 In other words, you would need to observe the copying limits when supplying text materials to students doing a particular unit in a particular semester.

 However, if you post electronic copies to Blackboard the limits apply across the University – see below.